Skip to content

-Although hard drive space is cheap today and we happily throw in a few hundred gigabytes into a server or a desktop, it’s amazing how often the disk gets full.
+Although hard drive space is cheap today and we happily throw a couple of terabytes into a server or a desktop, it’s amazing how often the disk gets full.
 Here are a few Linux tools to help you see how much of your disk has been eaten up, and what’s eating it up, so that you can do something about it before it gets out of hand.

 The first command we’ll look at is the “df” command.
 It comes bundled with all distributions of Linux. “df” stands for “disk free”.
 It gives you a reading of the state of all your partitions.
 It gives you the total disk space, the used space, the space available, and then the percentage of space being used.